 - Using the possibilities of the filmmaking process in making decisions in planned and unplanned situations

 - Conceptualising and producing a short documentary film independently

 - Undertake the making of independent or commissioned documentary films.

-- Work in Television or any organization engaged in audio-visual production.
+- Work in any organization engaged in audio-visual production.

-- Work as media consultant for national and international agencies.
+- Work as a media consultant for national and international agencies.